ychalier/fftools/README.md

 Preview | Generate a table of preview snapshots for a video Probe | Show information about a video file
 Resize | Resize a video or an image
-Respeed | Change the speed or the duration of a video Stack | Stack videos in a grid
+Retime Panorama | Retime a panoramic video to smoothen it Respeed | Change the speed or the duration of a video Stack | Stack videos in a grid
 Scenes | Extract all shots from a movie